srijan-paul/srijan-paul.github.io/src/blog/honjin-murders.md

 Try to avoid spoilers in the comments!
 </div>

-I was idling in an aisle of a local bookstore on a lazy evening, when an intriguing book caught my attention.
+On a lazy evening, I was strolling past an aisle of a local bookstore when an intriguing book caught my attention.
 I'd gone with a friend who wanted to explore the city, and had no intention of making a purchase myself,